brimdata/brimcap/docs/Custom-Brimcap-Config.md

   - cmd: /usr/local/bin/suricata-wrapper.sh
 ```

+To be invoked successfully by Brimcap, an analyzer process should have the
-A Brimcap analyzer has the following characteristics:
+following characteristics:

-1. It expects pcap input to be streamed to it via standard input (stdin)
+1. It expects pcap input to be streamed to it via standard input (stdin).
+2. It is assumed that if stdin is closed on a process launched by the analyzer,
+that process will exit.
+3. The analyzer process must ensure that all processes that have inherited
+stdout/stderr have been killed before the analyzer process exits.
-2. It's expected to output log files that can be further processed as soon as
+4. It's expected to output log files that can be further processed as soon as
-lines are appended to them (i.e. `tail` could process them)
+lines are appended to them (i.e. `tail` could process them).

-3. By default, an analyzer's log outputs accumulate in a temporary directory
+By default, an analyzer's log outputs accumulate in a temporary directory
 that's automatically deleted when Brimcap exits (see the [Debug](#debug)
-section for more details)
-4. Additional per-analyzer options can be used to determine which generated
+section for more details).
+Additional per-analyzer options can be used to
-logs are loaded and what additional processing is performed on them
+determine which generated logs are loaded and what additional processing is
+performed on them.

-The first analyzer invoked by Brimcap is a wrapper script as referenced in the
+In our example config, the first analyzer invoked by Brimcap is a wrapper
-YAML.
-In addition to taking input on stdin, it also sets Zeek to ignore
+script as referenced in the YAML.
+In addition to taking input on stdin, it also
-checksums (since these are often set incorrectly on pcaps) and we also disable
+sets Zeek to ignore checksums (since these are often set incorrectly on pcaps)
-a couple of the excess log outputs.
-This is very similar to the Zeek Runner
+and we also disable a couple of the excess log outputs.
+This is very similar to
-script that was included with Brim `v0.24.0`.
+the Zeek Runner script that was included with Brim `v0.24.0`.

 ```
 $ cat zeek-wrapper.sh